Billy Bunter: Family

-There is little love lost between the three, as is shown in this passage from one of the earlier stories:
+There is little love lost among the three siblings:

 Their father is Mr William Samuel Bunter, a portly, largely unsuccessful, stockbroker with a severe manner; although it is noted that "like many middle-aged gentlemen, Mr. Bunter was better tempered after breakfast."
-He is perpetually complaining about income tax and school fees and is brusque in his relations with his children.
-Written correspondence between Billy and his father consists of continual requests from Billy to supplement his pocket money, and continual refusals from his father to accede.
-By contrast, Billy Bunter is particularly close to his mother, Mrs Amelia Bunter, a kindly lady who appears only briefly in seven stories.
+He is perpetually complaining about income tax and school fees, and is brusque with his children.
+As often as Billy writes to ask for pocket money, his father refuses.
+By contrast, Billy is particularly close to his mother, Mrs Amelia Bunter, a kindly lady who appears only briefly in seven stories.

-Billy's cousin Walter Gilbert (Wally) Bunter was introduced in Magnet No. 333 The Dark Horse (1914) and appears in a further 32 Magnet stories.
-He is Billy's exact double, excepting only for his spectacles, but is his opposite in every other respect.
+Billy's cousin Walter Gilbert (Wally) Bunter was introduced in Magnet No. 333 "The Dark Horse" (1914) and appears in a further 32 Magnet stories.
+He is Billy's exact double, excepting only his spectacles, but is his opposite in every other respect.

-Other members of the Bunter family to appear briefly over the years include Billy Bunter's uncles James, George and Claude, his aunts Prudence and Claribel, his great-aunt Eliza Judith and (in a one-off story) Sir Foulkes Bunter and his son.
+Other members of the Bunter family to appear briefly over the years include Billy's uncles James, George and Claude, aunts Prudence and Claribel, great-aunt Eliza Judith, and (in a one-off story) Sir Foulkes Bunter and his son.

 Bunter boasts of living at Bunter Court, a stately home with liveried servants and a fleet of chauffeured Rolls-Royce cars.
-On closer inspection, however, this turns out to be the modest Bunter Villa in Surrey, with a maid, a cook and a single Ford car.
+In fact, this turns out to be the modest Bunter Villa in Surrey, with a maid, a cook and a single Ford car.

 Reprints

-Many stories which had originally seen publication in The Magnet were reprinted in the Schoolboys Own Library before World War II and some by Armada and Paul Hamlyn in the 1970s.
-Most of the 1,683 issues of The Magnet were reprinted in hardback facsimile form by publisher W. Howard Baker, under his Howard Baker and Greyfriars Book Club imprints, between 1969 and 1990.
+Many stories from The Magnet were reprinted in the Schoolboys Own Library before World War II, and some by Armada and Paul Hamlyn in the 1970s.
+Most of the 1,683 issues of The Magnet were reprinted in hardback facsimile by publisher W. Howard Baker, under his Howard Baker and Greyfriars Book Club imprints between 1969 and 1990.

 Post-war stories

 Hardback stories

-Following the closure of The Magnet in 1940, Hamilton had little work; but he became known as the author of the Greyfriars stories following a newspaper interview he gave to the London Evening Standard.
+Following the closure of The Magnet in 1940, Hamilton had little work; but he became known as the author of the Greyfriars stories following an interview in the London Evening Standard.

-Although he had written many thousands of stories published between 1900 and 1940 by the Amalgamated Press, he had written them under dozens of pen names: so he himself was quite unknown prior to the appearance of the newspaper article.
-Nor was it even widely known, until then, that the stories written under those pen names were, in the main, the work of one man.
+Although he had written many thousands of stories between 1900 and 1940 for the Amalgamated Press, he had used dozens of pen names, and was himself unknown prior to the newspaper article.
+It was not even widely known that his many pseudonyms represented a single writer.